Skip to main content

 Suggested Routes

 Be sure to refer to the map before setting out to familiarize yourself with the terrain.
-While snowshoeing is a great way to use all the trails, we recommend the following routes:
+The entire Maine Hut Trail is a great groomed path for all levels of snowshoers.
+While snowshoeing is a great way to use all the trails, we recommend the following backcountry specific routes:

 Rental Equipment, Apparel, and Maintenance